 Plus, anything else the administrator requests

-Several disclosures must be made to register a security by qualification.
-Because of this, it is considered the most difficult form of registration with the state.
-On the other hand, registration by filing (notice filing) is regarded as the easiest (even though it’s not technically registration; it’s just the easiest process of the three methods).
+Because registration by qualification requires so many disclosures, it’s generally considered the most difficult state registration method.
+By comparison, registration by filing (notice filing) is considered the easiest (even though it’s not technically registration; it’s simply the easiest of the three processes).

-In addition to required disclosures, securities registered by qualification are also subject to the same escrow requirements we discussed in the registration by coordination chapter.
+In addition to the required disclosures, securities registered by qualification are also subject to the same escrow requirements discussed in the registration by coordination chapter.

-As long as all the necessary disclosures and documents are filed, a filing fee is paid, and no stop order or delay exists, the state administrator will grant effective registration on the 30th day after the initial filing.
-If the issuer decides to sell more shares or change other aspects of the offering, an amendment must be filed with the administrator.
+If all required disclosures and documents are filed, the filing fee is paid, and no stop order or delay exists, the state administrator will grant effective registration on the 30th day after the initial filing.
+If the issuer later wants to sell more shares or change other terms of the offering, the issuer must file an amendment with the administrator.

 According to the USA, the administrator may institute a stop order if:

-*The USA does not allow the administrator to institute punishments (stop orders punish the issuer) without it being in the “public’s interest.”
-If a punishment does not benefit the public in some way, it cannot be instituted.
+*The USA does not allow the administrator to impose punishments (and a stop order is a punishment) unless doing so is in the “public’s interest.”
+If the action does not benefit the public in some way, it cannot be instituted.

 **Only federal covered securities may perform a notice filing, which is the easiest way to offer a security in a state legally.
-An issuer may incorrectly claim their security is federal covered to avoid the significant work involved in registering a security by coordination or qualification.
-If the administrator suspects this is occurring, they may initiate a stop order.
+An issuer may incorrectly claim its security is federal covered to avoid the work involved in registering a security by coordination or qualification.
+If the administrator suspects this is happening, the administrator may initiate a stop order.

 When the administrator institutes a stop order, they must follow the following protocols:

-In a nutshell, the administrator must notify the issuer of the stop order and provide the reasons for the punishment (findings of fact and law).
-If the issuer wants to protest the order, they can request a hearing and argue their case.
-If a hearing is requested, the administrator must facilitate the meeting within 15 days of request.
+In other words, the administrator must notify the issuer and explain the basis for the stop order (the findings of fact and law).
+If the issuer wants to challenge the order, the issuer can request a hearing.
+If a hearing is requested, the administrator must hold it within 15 days of the request.
 If no hearing is requested, the stop order remains in effect until the administrator modifies or vacates (removes) it.

 Sign up for free to take 9 quiz questions on this topic